kwkr/feed-remover/README.md

 # How to setup?

+Not into `git`?
+You can download it directly [here](https://github.com/kwkr/feed-remover/archive/refs/heads/master.zip)

 ## Step 1
 After downloading the repo somewhere to your computer, open your browser and navigate to the settings.
 This guide is compatible with Brave, Chrome, and any browser that supports Chrome extensions.